Last Updated on 03/17/2023 by Lara Carretero

 - Continuous AF+Tracking works well with wide angles

 - The custom shooting mode switch on the back is something every adventure brand should have

-- This is the foundation for an Olympus camera that I’d want to bring with me everywhere again
+- This is the foundation for an Olympus camera we’d want to bring with us everywhere

 - Battery life in the heat and the cold

 - Still no rating system in the playback menu.
 Why?

 - C-AF + Tracking is useless with telephoto lenses